PBWim/TrackMyBudget/README.md

      - We set up logging levels in the appsettings.json file to control which logs are captured.
      - Unnecessary logs from ASP.NET Core (like Request starting, Request finished) were suppressed by setting LogLevel and Serilog MinimumLevel to Warning for specific namespaces.

+* By setting up **CloudWatch Alarms**, you can monitor your EC2 instances and application metrics in real-time, respond quickly to issues, and automate actions based on specific conditions.
+This we can see from the Cloudwatch dashboard as well as a graph.
+     - Trigger an alarm when CPU usage exceeds 80% for more than 5 minutes.
+     - Metric: CPUUtilization
+     - Threshold: Above 80% // refers to the value that a metric must reach or exceed (or drop below) to trigger an alarm
+     - Period: 5 minutes
+     - Condition: Greater/Equal to 80%
+     - Notification: Send an email via SNS.